 - Stay home if you are sick.

-- Use cloth, paper, or disposable face coverings in public.
+- Use cloth, paper, or disposable face coverings in all public indoor and outdoor spaces (retail stores, hotels, grocery stores, parks, trailheads, boat ramps, etc.).

 - Practice physical distancing of at least six (6) feet between you and people who you do not live with.